-Chemotherapy is cancer-fighting medicine, which is deliver through an injection, oral pills, or skin application.
-Once chemotherapy is absorbed into the body, it travels to the site of the cancer to shrink or destroy it.
-It is crucial that chemotherapy is prescribed and delivered under the supervision of experts specializing in medical oncology.
-Based on the type of cancer and general condition of the patient, our specialists devise treatment plans which will provide the best possible outcome.
-Choosing the right chemotherapy and dosing it adequately the first time is key for success.
-It is also essential to know and understand the side effects of chemotherapy to prepare the patient properly.
-In some cases, supportive medications are vital to prevent complications.
+Chemotherapy is cancer-fighting medicine that is delivered through an injection, oral pills, or skin application.
+Once chemotherapy is absorbed into the body it travels to the site of cancer to shrink or destroy it.
+It is highly important that chemotherapy is prescribed and delivered under the supervision of experts specializing in medical oncology.
+Based on the type of cancer and general condition of the patient our specialists devise a treatment plan which will provide the best possible outcome.
+Choosing the right chemotherapy and dosing it adequately the first time is key to success.
+It is also important to know and understand the side effects of chemotherapy to properly prepare the patient.
+In some cases, supportive medications to prevent complications are very important.

 CLICK HERE TO READ MORE ABOUT CHEMOTHERAPY

-These ‘targeted therapies’ are specific to the cancer and have less effect on normal tissues in the body causing less collateral damage.
+These ‘targeted therapies’ are specific to cancer and have less effect on normal tissues in the body causing less collateral damage.
 Our specialists in collaboration with international laboratory facilities will study your cancer specimen and blood samples to identify such targets.
 Finding the right targeted therapy might help the patient avoid toxic chemotherapy in some cases.
-There are targeted therapies available at Alabama Cancer Care for various type of cancers such as brain, head/neck, breast, prostate, lung, liver, colon and others.
+There are targeted therapies available at Alabama Cancer Care for various types of cancers such as brain, head/neck, breast, prostate, lung, liver, colon, and others.

-The last decade has ushered in a lot of optimism in the treatment of cancer.
-One breakthrough is the discovery of drugs, which can help re-ignite a patient’s immune system to fight against cancer.
+The last decade has ushered in a lot of optimism in the treatment of cancer from medical oncology professionals.
+One breakthrough is the discovery of drugs that can help re-ignite a patient’s immune system to fight against cancer.

 Cancer is known to release chemicals that mask one’s immune system to respond to cancer.
-Immunotherapy helps unmask these effects and help restore one’s immune cells to identify and target cancer cells.
-Recent clinical trials have shown the survival benefit of immunotherapy for cancers of head/neck, skin (melanoma), kidneys, urinary bladder, and lung.
-One significant advantage of immunotherapy is minimal side effects.
+Immunotherapy helps unmask these effects and helps restore one’s immune cells to identify and target cancer cells.
+Recent clinical trials have shown the survival benefit of immunotherapy for cancers of the head/neck, skin (melanoma), kidneys, urinary bladder, and lung.
+One big advantage of immunotherapy is minimal side effects.